-I am a behavioral economist and former management consultant, interested in generating and applying data-driven insights on questions related to economics and decision-making.
-In my research, I explore topics such as collective intelligence and economic preferences using crowdscience approaches, experiments, surveys, structural estimations, Bayesian statistics, and machine learning.
+I am a behavioral economist and former management consultant, interested in generating and applying data-driven insights to questions in economics and decision making.
+In my research, I explore topics such as economic preferences and group behavior using meta- and crowdscience approaches, experiments, surveys, structural estimations, Bayesian statistics, and machine learning.

 Previously, I completed my PhD in Economics (Human Decisions and Policy Design) under the supervision of Alexander Brüggen, Martin Strobel, and Thomas Meissner at the Department of Micro- and Public Economics at Maastricht University (Netherlands).